-If the FAQ list does not address your questions, then please contact your dedicated Sales Representative or Business Development Manager directly who will assist you.
+If the FAQ list does not address your questions then you will need contact your dedicated Sales Representative or Business Development Manager directly who will assist you.

 1. If I do not agree with the Subscriber Terms and Conditions, who should I speak to?